node-migrator-bot/services/README.md

 ### Services JS

 Services will provide a servce layer for node js.
-It is inspired by the OSGi Declarative Services and allows modules/packages to publish services without a dependency on the Service JS layer itself.
+It is inspired by the OSGi Declarative Services and allows packages to publish and consume services without a dependency on the Service JS layer itself.

 ### How to install